 The 13th chapter of Revelation contains John’s vision of two beasts.
 The first one “having seven heads and ten horns” which rose up “out of the sea,” and the second one that has “two horns like a lamb” which will come up “out of the earth.”
 Why does the first beast come up from the sea and the second from the earth?
-In this text, we will briefly overview Revelation 13, uncover the identity of the first beast, and point to the Bible’s own interpretation of the symbols, SEA and EARTH.
+In this short article, we will briefly overview Revelation 13, uncover the identity of the first beast, and point to the Bible’s interpretation of the prophetic symbols, SEA and EARTH in the book of Genesis.

 The Sea Beast